 What to bring for your trip

-· Swimsuit, obviously.
-They will provide wetsuits for you.
+Swimsuit, obviously.
+Most companies will provide wetsuits for you.

-· Mask: not necessary, because they will give you masks, but some people have a hard time fitting their face to a mask and it means you’ll get water in there constantly and spend 90% of your time underwater trying to clear your mask so you can see.
+Mask: not necessary, because they will give you masks, but some people have a hard time fitting their face to a mask and it means you’ll spend 90% of your time underwater trying to clear your mask so you can see.
 I have this issue, so I took advantage of the 15% discount most companies offer their tour groups on their dive shop and bought my own mask before my liveaboard trip.
 Expect to pay $100-$150 for a good one, but if you dive or snorkel often, it’s so worth it.

-· Sunscreen: Especially important for snorkelers or anytime you’re on the boat deck.
-The sun is harsher in Australia, that’s a fact.
-We have a hole in the ozone layer above us, so you get burned heaps faster here.
+Sunscreen: The sun is harsher in Australia, so you get burned heaps faster here.
 And so much more aggressively.
 If you have the backs of your pasty little thighs on the surface of the water while you’re snorkelling, they will be maroon after an hour.

-Underwater camera: I didn’t have a GoPro when I went on my first dive trip, I ended up swimming next to a giant whale, and I will regret my lack of photos until the day I die.
+Underwater camera: I didn’t have a GoPro when I went on my first dive trip and I ended up swimming next to a giant whale— I will eternally regret my lack of photos.
 Don’t share in my regret.

 · Notebook/Log Book: Even if this is your first ever time diving, you should log all of your dives.
 You can see on the PADI website what information to include.